dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 The timeline is the concerted animation based on tracks and frames.

 A track is a reference to a property, that is modified during the animation.
-An example would be the position value of the transform property of a sprite, that is modified to match a path between two points A and B.
+An example would be the sprite's transform property's position value, that is modified to match a path between two points A and B.

 Keyframes are key points in the timeline, that specify a goal value for a